iwinterknight/LLMs_Cross_Task_Colab/README.md

   <img width="955" alt="cross-attn-training" src="https://github.com/iwinterknight/LLMs_Cross_Task_Colab/assets/37212007/406113f0-fedd-4b5b-9e6b-19327c29a7f2">
 </p>
 In a nutshell, the cross-task-attention model uses an instruction fine-tuned Flan T5 encoder-decoder model, pretrained on passage summarization task (CNNDailymail) and the encoder blocks of another instruction fine-tuned Flan T5 transformer, pretrained on question answering task (SQuAD2.0).
 Both the models are trained in a using low rank adaptation(LoRA) using transformer's `peft` library.
 After removing the softmax layer of the summarizer model's decoder, a cross-attention layer, followed by FFN and layer normalization, is applied between :
-1. Summarizer decoder representations
+`1.
+Summarizer decoder representations
-2. QA encoder representations.
+2. QA encoder representations.`